-The underlying complaint, meanwhile, concerns "an action for damages, or in the alternative rescission, arising from [Buyers' and Plaintiff Sullivan's] misrepresentations and omissions of material facts in connection with the Buyers' purchase of shares in [CBB] from Sellers on or about April 1, 2015."
+The complaint describes itself and identifies itself in its paragraphs 1 and 2, which it labels "Nature of Action."
 Dkt.
-11-2 ¶ 1.
-The complaint further alleges that because of the Buyers' fraud, they "acquired Sellers' shares in CBB solely with CBB's own funds and without spending a penny of the Buyers' own money."
-Id. \P 2.
-This purchase is memorialized in the Stock Purchase Agreement (the "SPA").
+29-2.
+As to its "nature," the complaint states 1) it is "an action for damages, or in the alternative rescission, arising from [Buyers and Plaintiff Sullivan's] misrepresentations and omissions of material facts in connection with the Buyers' purchase of shares in [CBB] from Sellers on or about April 1, 2015."
+Id. ¶ 1.
+Further describing the nature of the action, the complaint alleges that because of the Buyers' fraud, they "acquired Sellers' shares in CBB solely with CBB's own funds and without spending a penny of the Buyer's own money."
+Id. ¶ 2.